jimenezcarrero/EdgeML-with-Raspberry-Pi/EXECUTORCH/README.md

 One solution is to install [Pyenv](https://github.com/pyenv/pyenv), so that we can easily manage multiple Python versions for different projects without affecting the system Python.

-> If the Raspberry Pi OS is the legacy, the Python version should be 3.11, and it is not necesary to install Pyenv.
+> If the Raspberry Pi OS is the legacy, the Python version should be 3.11, and it is not necessary to install Pyenv.

 #### Install pyenv Dependencies